jsong73/journez-travel/README.md

 https://journez-travel.herokuapp.com/

-journEZ is a a travel website that allows users to easily create trips and organize their trip itineraries and costs all from one platform.
+Discover journEZ, your ultimate travel companion.
+Effortlessly plan trips, organize itineraries, and track expenses, all on one user-friendly platform.
+To make your travel journey easy.

 ## Technology